-Kushner's academic articles have appeared in Past and Present, Journal of Contemporary History, Diplomatic History, The International History Review, Japanese Studies, Journal of Popular Culture, and the Historical Journal of Film, Radio and Television.
-He has published book chapters in edited volumes dealing with: a postwar media history of Godzilla, kamishibai and children's wartime propaganda in Japan, the Chinese influence on Taisho notions of modern cuisine in Japan, Japan's 1940 Olympic plans, the image of Japan in Chinese humor, and other topics.
+His academic articles have appeared in journals such as Past and Present, Journal of Contemporary History, Diplomatic History, The International History Review, Japanese Studies, Journal of Popular Culture, and the Historical Journal of Film, Radio and Television, as well as Japanese and Taiwanese peer-reviewed journals.
+He has published numerous book chapters in edited volumes dealing with: a postwar media history of Godzilla, wartime propaganda in Japan, the Chinese influence on early 20th century notions of modern cuisine in Japan, Japan's 1940 Olympic plans, the image of Japan in Chinese humor, war crimes history in East Asia, and other topics.

 Dr. Kushner received his BA from Brandeis University and then began his career as a high school teacher of social studies in Chicago.
 Later, he traveled to Iwate, Japan where he taught English, lived in a Buddhist temple, and attended Japanese elementary school, studying Japanese along with other students ages 6-12.
-He lived in Japan for over 5 years in Tokyo, Yokohama and Iwate and studied at Rikkyo University and Tokyo University.
+On and off he lived in Japan for about seven years - in Tokyo, Yokohama and Iwate, at times studying at Rikkyo University and Tokyo University.
 After completing courses in advanced Japanese, Kushner was an editor/ translator at the National Institute for Research Advancement, a think tank in Tokyo.
 He taught western history at Shenyang Teacher's University in the north of China where he also studied Chinese and began research in Chinese history.
-After returning to the United States he attended graduate school at Princeton University and received a PhD in Asian history.
+After returning to the United States he attended graduate school at Princeton University, did more Chinese language training in Taipei, Taiwan and then received a PhD in history.

-Dr. Kushner has received a few fellowships: a 2007 and 2012 Japan Foundation Endowment Committee Grant; in the summer of 2010 he received a British Academy Short Term Grant to Academia Sinica, Taiwan for a research project on the dissolution of the Japanese empire and during the same time he was part of a Taiwanese Ministry of Education Foreign Summer Grant sponsored international academic team exploring the project "Postwar Taiwanese History, 1950-1960."
-In 2009 he participated in a similar Taiwanese Ministry of Education Foreign Summer Grant sponsored academic group that analyzed the theme, "Exploring the Cultural Faces of Taiwan 1945-1960."
-In 2008 he was awarded an Abe Fellowship to conduct research (from 2008-2010) into the legal history of the early Cold War in East Asia.
+Kushner has obtained a few prizes and fellowships in the course of his research.
+He was the 2019 recipient of the 15th Nakasone Yasuhiro (Japan) Award for Excellence.
+He also obtained a multi-year 2018-2023 grant from the Chiang Ching-kuo Foundation (Taiwan) for a digital humanities project on war crimes and mapping, a multi-year 2014-2017 grant from the Toshiba Foundation to investigate the role of media in the formation of historical opinions, a 2012-2013 British Academy Mid-Career Fellowship, a 2012 and 2007 Japan Foundation Endowment Committee Grant; a 2010 British Academy Short Term Grant to Academia Sinica, Taiwan for a research project on the dissolution of the Japanese empire and during the same time he was part of a Taiwanese Ministry of Education Foreign Summer Grant sponsored international academic team exploring the project "Postwar Taiwanese History, 1950-1960."
+In 2009, he participated in a Taiwanese Ministry of Education Foreign Summer Grant sponsored academic group which analyzed the theme, "Exploring the Cultural Faces of Taiwan 1945-1960."
+In 2008, he was awarded an Abe Fellowship to conduct research (from 2008-2010) into the legal history of the early Cold War in East Asia.
 He used the award in both China and Japan.
 While teaching at Davidson College (2002-2005) he received support from three Freeman Foundation grants to conduct research in Japan, China, and Korea.
-In 2004 Dr. Kushner also received Freeman Foundation support to travel to Mongolia on an SIT-sponsored tour.
+In 2004, Dr. Kushner also received Freeman Foundation support to travel to Mongolia on an SIT-sponsored tour.